Welcome to our Ticketmaster Scams Warning!

 Yesterday, March 23, 2023, we received a message from a person who lost $450 in a common scam in which scammers impersonate Ticketmaster customer service and convince victims to purchase gift cards to receive a refund for a concert ticket.

 In this case, the victim was told they could not receive a credit card refund and were asked to purchase an Xbox gift card instead.
-The scammers promised to refund the victim’s original ticket amount plus the cost of the gift card, but the victim soon realized they had been scammed after sending $450 worth of gift card photos to the scammers.
+The scammers promised to refund the victim’s original ticket amount plus the gift card cost, but the victim soon realized they had been scammed after sending $450 worth of gift card photos to the scammers.

 Here’s the full complaint: